cyrilbouharb/resume/README.md

 # Resume
 Wrote a website using HTML, CSS AND JS that shows my resume.
-I did it for fun.